-The benefits technology has on healthcare is tremendous and have lead to new ways of healing.
-The future of healthcare is changing and becoming more dependant on technology for accurate diagnoses to surgical procedures.
+The benefits technology has on healthcare are tremendous and have led to new ways of healing.
+The future of healthcare is changing and becoming more dependent on technology for accurate diagnoses to surgical procedures.
+For instance, NovoPath software for pathology labs has streamlined diagnostic workflows, improving efficiency and precision in lab results.
+These tools not only enhance the accuracy of patient data but also facilitate better collaboration between lab technicians and healthcare providers, ensuring timely and informed medical decisions.
 These two aspects work well together in creating better aid for people across the world.
 Technology has advanced and will continue to transform our systems throughout healthcare and create a better and more trusting relationship between professionals and their patients.

 Being passionate about technology could lead you to well-paying careers in the medical field.
 There are many different positions that focus on the technology side of medicine and as medical needs increase, these jobs become more popular.